 Pine Mountain exudes the simply bounty of hills and sky.
 There are abandoned silos and two story houses, but no tall buildings to leap over or boast.
 I have watched as the seven mountain ranges behind my home have changed oe'r the years.
 Entire tree lines have vanished.
 Highways have been cut through leaving stark empty rectangles through a mountainside.
 Cell towers now dot every range like dominos.
 There are flight patterns that drizzle the sky with contrails like it was a bowl of blue ice cream.
 As cities in the distance grow, so does light pollution.

 My spot on the mountain is touched by the hand of God and from there, you can still see the Milky Way, hear the call of pack coyotes and whippoorwills, and taste the blackberries straight from the bush without fear of pesticides.
 I've seen a bald eagle fly across this very stretch of land, just above the fence line, without once flapping its wing.
 Despite the changing world around me, here, in this place, I can stand still in time and wish for nothing more.

 Snow used to be common on Pine Mountain -- two or three good snows a year.
 I've even seen it over a foot deep and wild rabbits bounce gracefully through it like it was cotton.

-The last two winters haven't shown us a single flake and I fear a changing climate may forever take that from me.
+The last three winters haven't shown us a single flake and I fear a changing climate may forever take that from me.
 But I still have a still life photograph to remind me of just how special snow is when it's not littered with buildings, metal objects, automobiles, and the like.